How I Came to This Work

 Many clients begin with individual work and find it creates enough movement that their partner becomes curious.
 Others do the work alone and the relationship transforms.
 Either outcome is the work working.

-A 30-minute discovery call.
-We'll talk about where you are, what you've already tried, and whether this work is the right fit for you right now.
-No pitch.
-No pressure.
-Just clarity.
+A 15-minute discovery call.
+We'll talk about where you are, what you've already tried, and whether this work is right for you now.